 Expand partnership collaboration and engagement, particularly at the local level.

 Share successful approaches among partners to help inform and support implementation efforts.

-Complete analysis of Conowingo and estuarine monitoring to support Conowingo WIP development.
+Complete and release the optimization framework and tool

+Solicit membership from under-represented groups to participate in the WQGIT and its source sector workgroups

 Approaches Targeted to Local Participation

 Much of the implementation of the pollution reduction practices, as articulated in the Bay TMDL and the WIPs, will be carried out at the local level.
 This includes municipalities, counties, soil and water conservation districts, and local private sector groups and individuals.
 Therefore, management approaches should be designed to include timely dialogue with the responsible local agencies and other partners, taking into consideration funding and technical support required by these local partners as well as competing financial and resource demands.